nl-hugo/hypotheek-calculator/README.md

 - [x] chart should appear at the top on smaller screen sizes, not on the bottom

+- [x] eigenwoningforfait does not update when changing WOZ waarde

+- [x] linear/annuity interest rates re-appear after hiding them, without touching the hypotheekvorm slider

 - [ ] overlap of input and slider on smaller screen sizes

-- [ ] reset button should be on top of the input field
+- [ ] reset button should be on top of the input field / blocks slider

 - [ ] no left margin on small screen

-- [ ] dynamic chart size?
+- [ ] chart does not resize on smaller screens

+Nice to haves:

-- [ ] linear/annuity interest rates re-appear after hiding them, without touching the hypotheekvorm slider
+- [ ] add tests

-- [x] eigenwoningforfait does not update when changing WOZ waarde

 - [ ] compute optimal linear/annuity mix